hhblaze/Biser/README.md

 resbof variable will contain the same information that in generated files also as Dictionary.

-- Copy generated files into your project and link them to the project.
+- Copy generated files into your project and embed/link them to the project.
 Try to recompile.
-- Probably you will need to make all objects to be serialized as partial class:
+- Probably, it will be necessary to add “partial” keyword to objects that must be serialized:

 ```C#
  public partial class TS6